webbouwer/artificium/PROJECT.md

 # Project information

 Artificium is a project that combines a research on artifact collections and information archives with Wordpress design and development.
-The end goal is to create a flexible Wordpress Theme for the modern web, using javascript as the core interactive code language.
+The end goal is to create a flexible Wordpress Theme for the modern web.

+ - Wordress CMS to manage the backend
+ - Javascript to interface the frontend

 ### Sources